CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Heather Bartos, MD, is an ob-gyn and the medical director of Be.
 Women’s Health & Wellness in Frisco, Texas.
 A navy veteran, she spent 12 years serving the women and spouses of the armed forces, and was an associate professor at the Uniformed Services University of Health Sciences in Bethesda, Maryland.
 She completed her residency at Baylor College of Medicine, and earned her medical degree at the University of Texas.

 The Bump May 2023 Survey.
-Editors conducted a survey of 300 new and expectant parents from among The Bump community, and asked what type of postpartum underwear new moms wore after giving birth.
+Editors conducted a survey of 300 new and expectant parents from among The Bump community, and asked what type of postpartum underwear new moms wore after giving birth and what they liked and disliked about them.

 save article